Kanchenjunga Trek

 Safety and Emergency support are crucial in the Kanchenjunga Trek, as it involves high altitude trekking particularly when climbing above 4,000 or 5,000 m.
 Trekkers should be aware of early symptoms of altitude sickness like headache, nausea, or dizziness.
 If not treated in time it can be fatal.

-To avoid altitude sickness you need to drink water indeed if you don’t feel like it, eat healthy foods and walk at your natural pace.
+To avoid altitude sickness, you need to drink water even if you don’t feel like it, eat healthy foods and walk at your natural pace.
 For a safe journey, rest days at Ghunsa or Lhonak are crucial.

 In case of any serious medical condition, helicopter evacuation can be arranged to the closest hospitals.
 Guides can also arrange transportation to a near health post for lower critical problems.
 Although there is little communication during the Kanchenjunga journey, most of the touring group communicate through radio equipment or satellite phones.
 In extreme cases lodges also offer phone services.

-Overall, while the Kanchenjunga Trek is challenging, with proper planning, precaution, acclimatization, and an experienced guide, safety during the Kanchenjunga Trek is ensured.
+Overall, while the Kanchenjunga Trek is challenging, with proper planning, precaution, acclimatization, and an experienced guide, safety on the Kanchenjunga Trek is ensured.

 Permits